visionsystemsgmbh/programming_examples/CAN/c.sharp/README.md

 ## Requirements

-C# sharp wrapper (`vs_can_api_wrapper.cs`) invokes functions provided by `vs_can_api.dll`.
-Before using the wrapper make sure this DLL can be found by Windows either via placing it in one of the folders mentioned in PATH environment variable or via placing in your application's binary folder.
+C# sharp wrapper (`vs_can_api_wrapper.cs`) invokes functions provided by `vs_can_api.dll` or `libvs_can_api.so`.
+Before using the wrapper make sure these library files can be found by the operating system either via placing them in one of the folders mentioned in PATH environment variable in Windows or in the library search paths in Linux or via placing in your application's binary folder.

 ## Usage